cose-wg/COSE-JAVA/README.md

 ## Cryptographic Providers

-Starting with version 0.9.7, the code was modified so that it only uses the JAVA cryptogprahic provider infrastructure rather than directly relying on the BouncyCastle implementations of these algorithms.
+Starting with version 0.9.7, the code was modified so that it only uses the JAVA cryptographic provider infrastructure rather than directly relying on the BouncyCastle implementations of these algorithms.
 There are two implications of these changes that people need to be aware of at this time.

 * By default JAVA is installed with a limited set of enabled cryptographic algorithms.
 This can be noted by the fact that an algorithm is supported, but that not all key sizes for the algorithm are enabled.
-In order to deal with this one needs to install the 'Java Cryptographic Extension Unlimited Strenght Jusrisdiction Policy Files' for your version of JAVA runtime.
+In order to deal with this one needs to install the 'Java Cryptographic Extension Unlimited Strenght Jurisdiction Policy Files' for your version of JAVA runtime.
 An example of this for JAVA 8 is (http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).

 * Some modes and algorithms are not generally supported by the default Cryptographic Provider.
 One example of this is the CCM mode for AES.
 Getting these algorithms to work requires that a new provider be installed as part of the application so that it is available for this module.
 Sample code that installs the BouncyCastle provider is: